Stephen-Seo/AnotherAURHelper/README.md

 is too little for your use case (if the size of your output logs extend past 1 GiB somehow).

+### Error when reaching limit

+"error\_on\_limit" can be set to true/false in the config.
+If set to true, then the build will fail if the limit is reached.
+If set to false, then the build will continue even if the limit is reached.

 # Setting up the AUR Helper

 The AUR Helper requires several things: